-It happened so fast I reflexively reached out to grab him, but too late.
-He was already down — suspended over the water at the end of his lines with his feet still gripping the rail.
+It happened so fast I reflexively reached out to grab him—too late.
+He was already down, suspended over the water at the end of his lines with his feet still gripping the rail.
 He didn’t stay there long.
-Immediately João heaved in with both arms while thrusting up with his hips, so that in one quick kip he was standing back on deck as if nothing had happened.
-He bounced up and down on the balls of his feet and gave me a smug smile.
+Immediately he heaved in with both arms while thrusting up with his hips, so that in one quick kip he was standing back on deck as if nothing had happened.
+He bounced up and down on the balls of his feet and gave me a smug little smile.

 After a few minutes of alternating one energetic move with the other, João settled down to a more sustainable pace: leaning out against the lines and pulling himself back in — out and in, out and in — rocking like a metronome in time with the waves.
 Even this motion was unnecessary as the wind was blowing less than ten knots and the jangada barely heeled over.

 While João rocked back and forth, Ze crouched at the port side of the tabernacle, retying one of the lines that held the anchor in place.
 (It must have come loose in the surf.)
 He worked methodically, without any rush, in stark contrast to his mate at the rail.
 It wasn’t the only difference between them.